WuraolaOyewusi/Health-Related-Headlines-Datasets-for-Natural-Language-Processing/README.md

 Working on this took many hours but I consider this my opportunity to give back to the internet that has given so much knowledge to me

-I hope both people from core science and other fields can relate with and do NLP magic with the datasets.
+I hope both people from health sciences and other fields can relate with and do NLP magic with the datasets.